 Multiplying and propagating Helichrysum italicum

 Propagation of a specific Italian Everlasting specimen is typically done through semi-hardened cuttings, either at the end of spring or at the end of summer.
-What matters is that the weather is warm at the start.
+What matters most is that the weather is warm at the start.

 Diseases and pests